 Students in this specialization will work to construct a broad base of cultural knowledge, providing possibilities to be involved in an ongoing process of communication and encounters with people from a variety of professional and social backgrounds.
 The graduate will utilize visual languages as a foundation for the construction of thoughts and feelings, design and implement a culturally diverse, developmental curriculum and transmit the essential spirit of art as a living form.
-(Applications for this specialization will be considered only after admission to a degree program.)

-Admissions Requirements:
+Admission Requirements:

-- 1. Admission to M.A. program. - 2.
-Written application, including a comprehensive description of experiences with the arts. - 3.
-Visual documentation of personal, professional and/or community work (which must include 15-20 slides accompanied by a description of the work or a 15 minute video with a narrative.) - 4.
+- 1. Written application, including a comprehensive description of experiences with the arts. - Visual documentation of personal, professional and/or community work (which must include 15-20 slides accompanied by a description of the work or a 15 minute video with a narrative.) - 3.
 An interview with the specialization advisor.